tlyiii/notes/bookList.md

 - **Book and Dagger** by Elyse Graham
   *Draws on personal histories, letters, and declassified OSS files to tell the story of a small but connected group of humanities scholars turned spies.*

+- **A Spy Among Friends: Kim Philby and the Great Betrayal** – Ben Macintyre (2014)
+  *One of the best books on Philby, this reads like a thriller while detailing his friendships, betrayals, and ultimate defection.
+It reveals how he fooled British and American intelligence for decades.*

 - **The Lost Museum**
   *The Nazi conspiracy to steal the world's greatest works of art.*